DAY

 What are the main risks of holding DAY?

-Based on a professional assessment of the provided information, here are the key risks of holding DAY stock, ordered by importance:
+Based on the provided information, here are the key risks of holding DAY stock, ordered by importance:

 What is the price forecast for DAY in 2026?